epratik/IPServices/README.md

 Sample request for default services - https://localhost:44306/api/IP/104.18.130.189/services

 Future enhancements -
 1.Convert Service output json to a internal DTO.
 This will provide better unit testing.
 2.Removing the Logging dependency.
 3.Better exception handling.
 Right now there is only a central filter and per service exception handler for partial results.
+4.Add IP or domain support in the input.
+This version handles only IP input.